greenm01/ec4x/docs/ec4x_specs.md

 ### 2.3.1 Space Force Ships

-The base game includes a number of imperial classed space combatants listed in Section 9.
+The base game includes a number of imperial classed space combatants listed in [Section 9.1](#91-space-force-WEP1).

 Feel free to create your own ships and races for asymmetrical warfare or narrative purposes.